Silver Age Beyond

 While the Eduardo family holds the crown and commands the planet’s allegiance, Arago’s seven fractious dukedoms are more evenly split.
 The Eduardo line holds two and the Justus line holds one, as do the Bursandra, Castenda, Lafayette, and Rolas families.
 The Dulcineas, Marianas and Serras all have significant holdings on the planet, and the Escovedos, Moncadas and Leons each have lesser presences on the world.

-The crown has recently granted some Shelit lords significant fiefs in the great cities of Arago (2% of the planet), and there are also many House Bogovi (5%) and House Dodekatheon (5%) holdings upon the world.
+There are many House Bogovi (5%) and House Dodekatheon (5%) holdings upon the world.
 Somewhat surprisingly, there are a number of House al-Yazata upon the planet (2%), especially in the urban areas, and they are deeply involved in the planet’s social scene, even if sneered upon by their kinsmen on Estakhr.
 House Volitanti trains destriers, griffons, and great kestrels for the house from their estates near the planet’s south pole (2%).
 There are also significant Torenson (1%) and Van Gelder (1%) holdings upon this planet.
 Several Imperial bases have been set up on the planet for security reasons as a condition of House Atzlánti’s surrender (1%).
 Arago’s cathedral is Orthodox, and the Cathedral of St. Maria, amidst the church land of Alhambra (1%), is the seat of the Arago Metropolitan See, ruled by Cardinal Jordano Markon Gesar.
 The planet has a significant Amalthean presence, and the Atzlánti lords and Orthodox priests are united in attempting to oppose too much encroachment by this sect.
 A number of fanatical Temple Idristi cults have sprung up in some of the more destitute slums on the planet.

 Arago is marginally agriculturally dependent, but is an industrial, technological, and cultural center.
 Its position between Capital Secundus and Guildheim makes it home to many skilled artisans and professionals, and it exports refined metals, fuel and power cells, and fine craftsmanship throughout the Galactic Imperium.
 One of its primary exports is clothing, as Aragonese fashions are renowned and admired throughout the Imperium, and the Aragonese Couturiers’ guild is actually a surprising economic powerhouse.
 The planet is dominated by Hornblowers, however, with a significant presence of both Ingenium Engineers and, strikingly, the Mahyah Nostra, who serve the oft-overlooked secondary economy of Arago’s many urban poor.